cult-of-coders/meteor-tuts/source/chapters/2/conclusion.md

 and a lot of coding.

-We'll understand how to keep it under-control, how to use testing and how to continously integrate and of course: how to deploy!
+We'll understand how to keep it under-control, how to use testing and how to continuously integrate and of course: how to deploy!

 It is going to be awesome!